Marilyn + David 4eva

 I squeezed back through the crowd and reclaimed my drink, glancing around one more time.
 Suddenly the cute guy I had seen across the room was next to me.

 I don't remember the first thing we said to each other, but I know I found out that his name was David and he lived in Arlington.
 He was currently finishing a degree in public health.
 "I do a little dentistry on the side," he added.

 Visions of illicit back-alley root canals flashed through my mind.

 David laughed and explained that he was in fact a dentist, but working part-time while he pursued his second degree.
 Well, it just so happened that my public relations job was at the Boston University School of Dentistry.
 I dealt with dentists and dental things all day, every day.
 I spoke dental fluently.

 We talked for a long time at the restaurant, and then went out to my car and talked some more.
-It felt like we needed to catch each other up on everything that had happened in our lives before that evening.
+It felt like we needed to catch up on everything that had happened in our lives before that evening.
 We talked about our families and where we went to school and what kind of restaurants we liked.
 We found out we both preferred coffee ice cream to chocolate, and ginger ale to Coke.
 He told me he spent every summer in Rockport and we figured we had probably walked by each other on Bearskin Neck at some point.
-Stunningly, we found out that we both drove Triumph TR-7s (among the weirdest and least reliable cars ever built, but their advertising slogan was "The shape of things to come."
-How appropriate).
+Stunningly, we found out that we both drove Triumph TR-7s (among the weirdest and least reliable cars ever built).

 We wandered around Quincy Market and into the now defunct Crickets for something to eat.
 I kept sneaking glances at his button-down shirt, khakis and topsiders and thinking, I know you.
 You're my person.
 You're the one, and now you're actually here.